misaleh/CMSIS-DSP-PULPino/README.md

 All Sin and Cosine functions uses tables but with interpolation.

-sqrt for float use the built in functions sqrt function while sqrt for fixed point use  Newton-Raphson algorithm.
+sqrt for float use the built in sqrt function while sqrt for fixed point use  Newton-Raphson algorithm.

 | Function        | Puplino Cycles           | Puplino DSP  Cycles|  ARM M4 Cycles|
 | ------------- |:-------------:| -----:| -----:|